gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 The last thing to do is implementing the game rules.

-From my faint memory, when uncovering a cell, we have X cases:
+From my faint memory, when uncovering a cell, we have two cases:

 - If it's a mine, we lost
 - If it's not a mine, we uncover this cell and neighboring cells, in a flood fill fashion.
 We only uncover non-mines of course.
 An uncovered cell shows how many neighboring mines are around with a number (0 is simply empty, no number is shown).